-We arrive at Hobas camp and go directly to the canyon and its viewpoints.
-It is absolutely mind blowing!
-It is not allowed to go down to explore the canyon and only hikers doing the 5 days trail until Ais-Ais are allowed to go down there.
+We arrive at the Hobas camp and take the opportunity to go directly to the canyon and its points of view.
+We take full eyes!
+It is not allowed to go down to explore the canyon and only hikers who make the descent on 5 days until Ais-Ais are allowed to go down there.
 But it's still impressive from above.

 Still in the national park, we go south to the Ais Ais camp.
 This camp offers a pool with water from the hotspring, so very hot!
 So good !
 We continue our journey towards the North and the small town of Aus.
 We drive along the Orange River on breathtaking gravel roads through the National Park.
 The landscape is surreal , it feels we are on the moon!
 We will stop for groceries shopping at Rosh Pinah, a "rich" and surprising village in the middle of nowhere, between zinc mines and diamonds!

 Aus is a small town (300 inhabitants), in the Kalahari desert.
-Namibia is relatively sparsely populated and it's always a surprise when one arrives somewhere and expects to find a city that turns out to be nothing more than a small village with a gas station !
-Aus area is known to host many wild horses whose origin is still quite mysterious!
-One theory is that these horses were abandoned by the German Imperial Army during the South African invasion in 1915.
+Namibia is relatively sparsely populated and it's always a surprise when one arrives somewhere and expects to find a city that turns out to be little more than just a village with a petrol station !
+The region of Aus is known to host many wild horses whose origin is still quite mysterious!
+One theory is that these horses were abandoned by the German Imperial Army during the South African invasion of 1915.
 Another theory is that these horses were stranded on the Namibian coast during the sinking of a ship connecting Australia to Europe.
-They have the particularity to be really wild and to have adapted perfectly to the life in the desert.
+They have the particularity to be really wild and to have adapted perfectly to the conditions of life in the desert.
 They can spend more than 1 week without drinking ...
 We had a great campsite (Klein at Vista Camping and Lodge) at the foot of beautiful rock formations and rather isolated.
-We spent the evening by the campfire admiring the stars and the Milky Way!
+We spent the evening by the fireside admiring the stars and the Milky Way!
 We had never seen a sky so clear and starry.
 We then went to the observation point of the wild horses and could see some of them.
 Our next stop is on the Namibian coast, in the city of Luderitz.

-Luderitz is a relatively unexpected city!
+Luderitz is a relatively incongruous city!
 Germanic architecture is omnipresent and reminds of the legacy left by the Germans when they colonized Namibia.
 This region has a large diamond mine operated by the Namibian government but also by South Africa.
 Our campsite is located by the ocean on Shark Island.
 We were never as cold as this time during our camping trip.
-The wind on the seashore froze us and we didn't have warm clothes for that temperature!
-So we had to put on several layers, make fire and drink a lot of wine to warm us up !
+The wind on the seashore froze us and we must say that we did not have hyper hot clothes ...
+So we had to put on several layers, make fire and drink a lot of wine to warm as much as possible!

 11km from Luderitz, there is a great attraction called Ghost Town (real name Kolmanskop).